Gvte-Kali/Whistor/README.md

 ### Linux

-The recommended client is **Element Desktop via Flatpak** — it works on every distro and desktop environment (GNOME, KDE, XFCE...) with a single install command, and supports a built-in proxy configuration.
+Follow the **Tor Browser setup** section above — it covers Linux in full detail.

+If you prefer a native desktop app, install the Tor daemon and use Element Desktop:

-**1. Install the Tor daemon**
+**1. Install and configure the Tor daemon**

 ```bash
 # Debian / Ubuntu